Golden Era

 The Laconia and Lake Village Waterworks began Weirs Beach service in 1885.
 On December 31, 1955, the City of Laconia took over the Laconia Waterworks, and on January 4, 1956, purchased the Weirs Water Company from George W. Tarlson.

 During the summer of 1971, a new kind of utility, cable television service, reached Weirs Beach, when Community TV wired up the village.
 In the late 1990s, high speed, broadband internet was introduced as an accessory service to the cable TV lineup.
 In 1998, Community TV was sold to MetroCast Cablevision.
+In 2014, Metrocast transitioned from analog tv delivery to an all-digital channel lineup.
 In 2018, Metrocast was sold to Atlantic Broadband.
 In 2022, Atlantic Broadband was renamed Breezeline.
 Also in 2022, Comcast became a 2nd, alternate provider of cable TV and high speed internet services to Weirs Beach.

 Other Grand Hotels